Top Takeaways: Prosecutors detail key pieces in Russia probe

 Trump announced his presidential candidacy in June 2015 — and by November, the Russians were reaching out about "political synergy."

-The court papers reveal the earliest known contact between Russia and a Trump campaign associate.
+The court papers provide new details about one of the earliest known contacts between Russia and a Trump campaign associate.
 In fall 2015, Cohen was months into his work on a proposed Trump Tower in Moscow when an unidentified Russian national proposed a meeting between Trump and Russian President Vladimir Putin.
 The person, prosecutors say, claimed to be a "trusted person" in Russia, who could offer the Trump campaign "political synergy" and "synergy on a government level."

 And the person sought to connect the Trump business project with the campaign, saying the meeting could have a "phenomenal" impact on the proposed tower in Moscow.
 There is "no bigger warranty in any project than the consent of" Putin, the person told Cohen.